wistia/wistia-open-docs/_posts/data-api.md

 #### Request

-<pre><code class="language-markup">DELETE https://api.wistia.com/v1/projects/&lt;project-id&gt;/sharings/&lt;sharing-id&gt;.json</code></pre>
+<code class="full_width">DELETE https://api.wistia.com/v1/projects/<project-id>/sharings/<sharing-id>.json</code>

-Make sure you replace *&lt;project-id&gt;* with the hashed ID of the project that you want, and replace *&lt;sharing-id&gt;* with the ID of the sharing you want to delete.
+Make sure you replace `<project-id>` with the hashed ID of the project that you want, and replace `<sharing-id>` with the ID of the sharing you want to delete.

 #### Parameters

 This action does not take any parameters.

 #### Response

 If the sharing is deleted successfully, the server will respond with HTTP status **200 OK** to let you know that it worked.
 The body of the response will contain an object representing the sharing that was just deleted.

 Field     | Description